AM I REQUIRED TO GET A COVID TEST / VACCINATION?

 WHAT ARE THE APPLICATION REQUIREMENTS?

-There are no official requirements for the internship, however the recruitment team is looking to hire positive and enthusiastic individuals that can thrive in a unique working environment.
+There are no official requirements for the internship (aside from being 18 or over), however the recruitment team is looking to hire positive and enthusiastic individuals that can thrive in a unique working environment.
 Candidates must have exceptional communication skills in order to excel at the Shark Lab in the dormitory style living.
 We accept volunteers with no prior field experience and in the early stages of their scientific career, all the way up to individuals that have completed their studies.

 WHAT ARE THE DETAILS OF THE CHARTER FLIGHT?

-The BBFSF will organize volunteer flights from Fort Lauderdale (Florida, US) to Bimini International Airport (South Bimini, Bahamas) through Tropic Ocean Airways.
-Volunteers will be responsible for organizing all travel arrangements (flights and additional transport) to Fort Lauderdale International Airport.
+The BBFSF will organize intern flights from Fort Lauderdale (Florida, US) to Bimini International Airport (South Bimini, Bahamas) through Tropic Ocean Airways.
+Interns will be responsible for organizing all travel arrangements (flights and additional transport) to Fort Lauderdale International Airport.
 To avoid tight connections, we highly recommend arriving in Miami/Fort Lauderdale the night before your flight to Bimini.
 Flight times will be explained after acceptance.

 WHAT IS A SHARK WORK UP?